JuliaInterop/MATLAB.jl/README.md

 MATLAB has its own memory management mechanism, and a MATLAB array is not able to use Julia's memory.
 Hence, the conversion from a Julia array to a MATLAB array involves deep-copy.

-When you finish using a MATLAB variable, you can call ``delete`` to reclaim the memory as
+When you finish using a MATLAB variable, you may call ``delete`` to free the memory.
+But this is optional, it will be deleted when reclaimed by the garbage collector.

 ```julia
 delete(x)